 Connecticut Gambling Laws

 **This website is intended to serve as informational only, and not to substitute for or provide professional legal services.
-If you are seeking professional interpretation of any law or statute, or any type of professional legal advice, we recommend that you contact an attorney who is trained to provide such services.
+If you are seeking a professional interpretation of any law or statute or any type of professional legal advice, we recommend that you contact an attorney who is trained to provide such services.
 We are not lawyers and are not able to provide any type of legal services of any kind.

 Connecticut Gambling Laws FAQs

 What Are The Consequences Of Unregulated Gambling In Connecticut?

 If you participate in any unregulated behavior that the state has defined as gambling you could receive a class B misdemeanor charge.
 To the state of Connecticut, gambling means any game where a person risks money or anything of value on a game of chance.
 It was written to specifically mention poker and a host of casino games like Blackjack, Craps, Roulette and slot machines.
 Class B misdemeanors in Connecticut can put you in jail for up to 6 months with up to $1000 in fines.

 Why Does A Gambling Site Need To Be Located Outside Of The United States To Be Legal?

 US federal gambling laws dictate that these businesses cannot exist in the United States and have made unregulated gambling sites federally illegal.
 Although gambling is often left up to the states, there are only three states in the country that have relaxed their laws enough to allow for certain regulated forms of online gambling.
 Online gambling websites can’t find regulation in most of the United States and thus are required to set up a headquarters for their businesses in places that will offer them proper regulation.
 The federal gambling law in the US dictates participating in unregulated gambling activities as totally illegal.
 However, these sites have been able to acquire the proper regulation in their offshore jurisdictions and are completely legal for most residents of the Unites States because of that regulation.

 What About Professional Gamblers?